 Our interstate tours commenced in 1985 and included educational tours to Canberra and the snow fields for primary and high school students.

 From 1987 to 1991 the region continued to develop and new buses and coaches where purchased at a rate of one every year to accommodate the growth in the charter division and the increase in passenger services within the network.
-During this period, another branding restructure occurred inspired by the 1988 World Expo in Japan and Kangaroo Bus Lines was born.
+During this period, another branding restructure occurred inspired by the 1988 World Expo in Brisbane and Kangaroo Bus Lines was born.

 Following government trial over the next few years, reforms took place within Kangaroo Bus Lines’ contracted area.
 Many of these reforms saw improvements in public transport with the introduction of more services on weekdays and the commencement of new weekend services.
 During these times Kangaroo Bus Lines purchased five mini buses to accommodate the increase in public transport services.